lvcca/block_strangers.ps1/README.md

 Creates SUS_HOSTS.txt file to desktop.
 Creates two firewall rules in both INCOMING and OUTGOING traffic.

-Block IPs based on FQDN, if not recognized IPs will be added to block list.
+Block IPs based on FQDN recognized by trusted DNS server If IP not recognized it will be added to SUS_HOSTS.txt

 Requires Admin Credentials